jup-ag/space-station/guides/5-wrapped-sol.md

 Because of Solana's transaction size limits, sometimes we need to break up the transaction into multiple ones when wrapping is involved.
 This can be a source of friction for power traders who transact a lot.

 We expect this problem to be resolved with the upcoming transaction size increase in the next Solana upgrade.
 In the meantime, we have a new feature that allows users to trade directly in wSOL.

 ![wSOL](wsol.png)

 > 1. The Wrap and unwrap tool bar
 2. The swap setting to turn on/off of using wSOL
 3. Once wSOL is toggled on, user will see wSOL as the default for SOL in the token selector

-### Enabling Jupiter wSOL Feature
+### Enabling Jupiter wSOL feature

 - To enable this feature, go to "Swap Settings" and turn on "Use wSOL".